EEN421/EEN421.github.io/_posts/Unraveling the Complexities of gMSA based DSA Accounts for Defender for Identity.md

 - &#128073; Defined Directory Service Accounts (DSA)
 - &#128073; Understood the role of a DSA in an MDI deployment
 - &#128073; Learned why a gMSA is more secure than traditional accounts for use as DSA
-- &#128073; Discussed the implications between smaller versus larger, more complex multi-forest environments
+- &#128073; Discussed implications between smaller versus larger, multi-forest environments
 - &#128073; Created a gMSA for use as a gMSA
 - &#128073; Granted the gMSA the required DSA permissions
 - &#128073; Valiated the gMSA for use as a DSA in MDI
-- &#128073; Register your new gMSA as a DSA in the MDI portal
+- &#128073; Registered your new gMSA as a DSA in the MDI/MXDR portal
+- &#128073; Addressed most common known issues

 <br/>
 <br/>